10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 If you need custom markup that isn't already available via any of the core blocks you can create it as a custom block.
 You can learn more about how to do that in the [Blocks section](../Blocks/01-overview.md).

-Block based themes don't mean that we no longer write custom blocks.
-But rather that the custom blocks we do build are much more atomic rather that the big monolithic blocks that we might have built in the past.
+Block based themes don't mean that we no longer write custom blocks, but rather that the custom blocks we do build are much more atomic rather than the big monolithic blocks we might have built in the past.

 ![Monolithic vs. Atomic blocks](../../static/img/atomic-blocks.png)